-My girlfriend thinks I’m more of a writer than an artist.
+My friend thinks I’m more of a writer than an artist.
 She says that my words are “amazing”.
-I think she’s an incredibly talented and intelligent woman, who clearly has questionable taste in men… so there’s that.
+I think she’s an incredibly talented and intelligent woman, who clearly has questionable taste in friends… so there’s that.

 I’ve long been in love with language and the wonder of words, but does that, in itself, make me a writer?
 Fuck if I know…Thomas Mann said that “A writer is someone for whom writing is more difficult than it is for other people”.
 If that’s true, then maybe I am.

 Writing, for me, can be an agonizing and excruciating process.
 The sense of unburdened relief that arrives after I’ve managed to dredge words from the trenches of myself could only be likened to the new lease on life one experiences after having passed a kidney stone.